 Approximately 15 students are chosen each year for this special program and course.
 Students selected for the program are required to be in good academic standing and go through a competitive application process that includes personal reflections and academic essays.

 To be announced soon.

-In Spring 2020, the Zones of Conflict, Zones of Peace class was taught by Professor Rogaia Abusharaf and students revisited the lessons of the expulsion of Arabs during the 1964 revolution in Zanzibar.
+Professor Rogaia Abusharaf and students revisited the lessons of the expulsion of Arabs during the 1964 revolution in Zanzibar.

 Students learned about the history and culture of Muslims in China with Professor Max Oidtmann.
 The group started in Beijing, and traveled to other cities by plane and train to get a better understanding of life for Chinese Muslims.